bvis/docker-jenkins/README.md

 $COMPOSER_COMMAND down
 ```

-The docker client will build your project, make it run with the definitions provided in the merged compose definition and
-execute the targets defined in the composer file.
+The docker client will build your project, make it run with the definitions provided in the merged compose definition and execute the targets defined in the composer file.

-In this example I finally execute integration tests based on behat that are generating JUnit output as well, once it's
-finished the projects is removed.
+In this example I finally execute integration tests based on behat that are generating JUnit output as well, once it's finished the projects is removed.

 After this you need to use the JUnit generated files in the project workspace as usual.

+## TODO

+I've seen that sometimes when I kill the project containers the Jenkins container is killed as well.
+Check why could it be hapenning.